 Make sure you have your crime reference number to hand whenever you contact the police about your allegation, as this will be the best way for them to check on the progress of your case.
 You may find it useful to ask to speak to someone on the ‘crime desk’ or in the CID office.

 If you're making an allegation of crime you should be prepared that no matter how good you think your case is the police may still chose not to continue with an investigation.
 A strong deciding factor is often whether or not the cost of an investigation is proportionate to the offence committed.
 This may mean that if the amount of financial loss is relatively low then a lengthy investigation is unlikely.

-The police will take into account a number of other factors.
-The Crown Prosecution Service have laid down a ‘Threshold Test’ which is used to determine whether or not a person will be charged with an offence, and it’s possible that this may affect how the police pursue your allegation. eBay provides information in accordance with data protection legislation.
-The following contact details are provided for use by the Police, Trading Standards and other law enforcement agencies when sending requests for information:
+The police will take into account a number of other factors. eBay provides information in accordance with data protection legislation.
+The following contact details are provided for use by the Police and other law enforcement agencies when sending requests for information: